 The specter of depression

-One somber finding is that almost half of men, 49 percent, feel more depressed than they admit to the people in their life, according to the TODAY-commissioned report "State of Men 2016," a Berland Strategy online survey of 1,001 adult males.
+Men may seem strong and steady, but almost half, 49 percent, felt more depressed than they admitted to the people in their lives, according to a TODAY-commissioned report "State of Men 2016," a Berland Strategy online survey of 1,001 adult males.
 The survey was conducted as part of a series on men's health with The Dr. Oz Show.

-Almost half, 45 percent, believe mental health issues can be solved on their own.
+Almost half of men, 45 percent, believed mental health issues could be solved on their own.

 Instead of feeling overtly sad and hopeless, men who are depressed may feel tired, irritable and angry, the National Institute of Mental Health notes.
 They may have trouble sleeping and lose interest in their work, family, or hobbies.

-Kevin Hines — who tried to commit suicide in 2000 when he was 19 and now works with the charity Movember to bring awareness to the issue — believes men hold it all in because they fear being judged.
+Kevin Hines — who attempted suicide in 2000 when he was 19 and now works with the charity Movember to bring awareness to the issue — believes men hold it all in because they fear being judged.

 "Men are so focused on the ideal of masculinity and how they have to appear to be, we forget to cry.
 We forget to be emotional, to show vulnerability, to show pain," Hines said.